rastenis/open-authenticator/README.md

 - `docker exec -it CONTAINER_NAME yarn run restore` if you are using an image, or
 - `yarn run restore` if you are building yourself.

+This is done every startup automatically, by the container itself.

 ### Adding custom strategy